-- It’s not the end of the world if your camera isn’t working, but it is very difficult to have a good lesson if your audio isn’t working.
+- It’s not the end of the world if your camera isn’t working, but it is very difficult to have a good online lesson if your audio isn’t working.
 If you are having microphone trouble, these links might help (even if you are using a different web browser or operating system, because there are bound to be similar settings that you can check):

 - Hopefully you’re ready to start working on your BitPaper now!
 The toolbar at the bottom has a range of useful buttons, the most useful ones being the Pen and the Text tools:

 [Don’t worry, I have already requested that the Colour and Pen buttons should swap positions to match their hotkeys!]

 - (Hotkey “3”) Eraser.
 Please avoid using this tool, especially if there are images on your BitPaper.
 The best way to undo something you have just done is to type “z”.
 However, be careful.
 BitPaper is a very “sharey” whiteboard, so you may end up undoing something that your tutor has just written!